sugi/capistrano-deploy_into_docker/README.md

   }, user: 'rails:rails', roles: %w{web app}
 ```

-In addtion, you can add any options for "docker run". for example;
+In addtion, you can add any options for "docker run".
+For example;

 ```ruby
 server docker: {